 The rows can be sorted by one or several columns by clicking with the left mouse button in the column headers.
+Adding additional sorting columns is achieved by pressing the "shift"-key and then using the mouse as explained before.
 A sorting symbol will show sort direction, and its size will show the sorting order.